qBraid/qBraid/docs/lab/environments.rst

 provided to qBraid end-users through a simple, intuitive graphical user interface.

 To expand the Environment Manager sidebar, click on **Envs** in the upper-right of the Lab console.
 **My Environments** are your currently installed environments.
-The qBraid Default environment is pre-installed for all users.
-For `Standard/Pro users <https://account.qbraid.com/subscription>`_, the Microsoft Q# environment also comes pre-installed.
+The qBraid Default Python environment is pre-installed for all users.
+For `Standard/Pro users <https://account.qbraid.com/subscription>`_, a number of other environments are also available pre-installed.
+These include Microsoft QDK (Q#), the Intel® Quantum SDK (C++), Bloqade (Julia), cuQuantum (CUDA), and more.

  .. seealso::

     - `Install & manage quantum software in the cloud on qBraid | Demo <https://youtu.be/LyavbzSkvRo>`_
+    - `New Environment Request Form <https://forms.gle/a4v7Kdn7G7bs9jYD8>`_
+    - `qBraid GPU pre-launch waitlist <https://tinyurl.com/4metnzpb>`_

 Install environment
 --------------------

-1. In the Environment Manager sidebar, click **Add** to view the environments available to install.
+\1.
+In the Environment Manager sidebar, click **Add** to view the environments available to install.

-2. Choose an environment, expand its pannel, and click **Install**.
+\2.
+Choose an environment, expand its pannel, and click **Install**.

 .. image:: ../_static/environments/env_install.png
-    :align: center
-    :width: 800px
+    :width: 90%
+    :alt: Install environment
     :target: javascript:void(0);

 |

-3. Once the installation has started, the pannel is moved to the **My Environments** tab.
+\3.
+Once the installation has started, the pannel is moved to the **My Environments** tab.
 Click **Browse Environments** to return to the **My Environments** tab and view its progress.

 .. image:: ../_static/environments/env_installing.png
-    :align: center
-    :width: 800px
+    :width: 90%
+    :alt: Installing environment progress bar
     :target: javascript:void(0);

 |

-4. When the installation is complete, the environment panel's action button will switch from **Installing...** to **Activate**.
+\4.
+When the installation is complete, the environment panel's action button will switch from **Installing...** to **Activate**.